 Everyone likes a good deal, right?
 Which is why just about every restaurant either considers offering or actually runs special discounts through coupon advertising.
 Did you notice we said coupon advertising?
 That’s right.
-Whether you think of it this way or not, a coupon is actually an ad with an incentive attached.
+Whether you think of it this way or not, a coupon is actually an ad for your restaurant with an incentive attached.
 And that can help you meet your ultimate goal: more butts in seats.

 As a restaurant owner, you might be hesitant to offer coupons.
 On one hand, sales can increase from new visitors and repeat customers.
 But on the other hand, just like with any type of advertising there are associated costs.
 So how do you know if coupons are a good idea for advertising your restaurant?

-Advantages of Offering Coupons for a Restaurant
+Advantages of Restaurant Coupon Marketing

 You’re not going to run an ad just for the fun of it.
 It has to generate profit, or it isn’t worth it.
 Right?
 But there are a few things you can achieve.
 Check out these three pros for running coupon offers.

 1. Coupons help bring in new restaurant customers